eagles-project/mam4xx/docs/development.md

 and their parameterizations.
 In fact, the aerosol processes themselves really only use the `ColumnView` type.

+**NOTE**: You may be tempted to use `View::extent` to determine the size of a `View`.
+While this is perfectly reasonable under normal circumstances, there are cases where a `View` might be larger than you would expect.
+This has to do with EAMxx's vectorization strategy, which allocates and aligns memory for `View`s assuming a minimum "block size" for data.
+For MAM4xx, all of our `ColumnView` variables will be functionally equal in length to the number of vertical levels in the atmosphere, but the actual extents may be greater.

 ### Parallel dispatch: host and device

 MAM4xx runs within a single process runs on an entire compute node, no matter